 Heat capacity measurements were made using the thermal relaxation method in a Quantum Design PPMS, the performance of which has been subjected to extensive analysis [19].
-To counteract the self-heating due to radioactive decay, a modified sample puck with high thermal contact to the heat bath was employed for the low-Tdata.
+In order to counteract the self-heating due to radioactive decay, a modified sample puck with high thermal losses was employed for the low-T data.
 Measurements comparing the modified puck with a standard one at higher T were identical within experimental error.
 Measurements made from 10 K to 300 K used samples ranging from 20 to 30 mg, while below 10 K, sample masses of 5 to 10 mg were used.
 Samples were secured to the puck using Apiezon N-grease to ensure good thermal contact.
 Immediately before each sample was studied, the addenda (puck and grease) were measured over the same T range.
-All heat capacities shown in the figures are corrected by subtracting the addenda contribution from the raw data; systematic errors (shown as bars) due to inaccuracies in the PPMS [19] and measurement of the sample masses are $\approx \pm 1.5\%$ of C_P .
+All heat capacities shown in the figures have been corrected by subtracting the addenda contribution from the raw data; systematic errors (shown as bars) due to inaccuracies in the PPMS [19] and the measurement of the sample masses are $\approx \pm 1.5\%$ of C_P .

 The heat capacity C_P of δ -Pu{0.95}Al{0.05} is plotted versus T in Fig. 1 (solid points).
-To extract the electronic contribution to C_P , we employ a recent measurement of the phonon density of states g(E) as a function of energy E carried out on the same sample of δ -Pu{0.95}Al{0.05} [20].
-Neutron-scattering and sound-velocity data were used to derive g(E) at T = 27, 65, 150 and 300 K [20].
+To extract the electronic contribution to C_P , we employ a recent measurement of the phonon density of states g(E) carried out on the same sample of δ -Pu{0.95}Al{0.05} [20].
+Neutron-scattering and sound-velocity data were used to derive g(E) at T = 27 K, 65 K, 150 K and 300 K [20].
 The phonon contribution to C_P , C'{Pph} , was computed using